GreenArrow Email Software Documentation

 other

-This bounce happens when a message has been in the queue past the queue_lifetime limit, is scheduled for a delivery attempt, but that delivery attempt can not be made because it would go over the configured throttle settings for that IP or Relay Server (a connmaxout failure).
+This bounce happens when a message has been in the queue past the queue_lifetime limit, is scheduled for a delivery attempt, but that delivery attempt cannot be made for the following “connmaxout” reasons:

 120 - Queue dumped